-- (i) having carried out functions in any of the company's bodies for more than twelve years, either on a consecutive or non-consecutive basis; - (ii) having been a prior staff member of the company or of a company which is considered to be in a controlling or group relationship with the company in the last three years; - (iii) having, in the last three years, provided services or established a significant business relationship with the company or a company which is considered to be in a controlling or group relationship, either directly or as a shareholder, director, manager or officer of the legal person; - (iv) having been a beneficiary of remuneration paid by the company or by a company which is considered to be in a controlling or group relationship other than the remuneration resulting from the exercise of a director's duties; - (v) having lived in a non-marital partnership or having been the spouse, relative or any first degree next of kin up to and including the third degree of collateral affinity of company directors or of natural persons who are direct or indirect holders of qualifying holdings, or - (vi) having been a qualified holder or representative of a hareholder of qualifying holding.

-Part 1, chapter 7.1.2. s.
-II.18

-III.5.
-The provisions of (i) of recommendation III.4 does not inhibit the qualification of a new director as independent if, between the termination of his/her functions in any of the company's bodies and the new appointment, a period of 3 years has elapsed (cooling-off period).
+Corporate Governance Code Assessment Reference to the Corporate Governance Report /Comments ct his/her impartiality of analysis or decision, nely due to: (i) having carried out functions in any of the company's bodies for more than twelve years, either on a consecutive or non- consecutive basis; (ii) having been a prior staff member of the company or of a company which is considered to be in a controlling or group relationship with the company in the last three years; (iii) having, in the last three years, provided services or established a significant business relationship with the company or a company which is considered to be in a controlling or group relationship, either directly or as a shareholder, director, manager or officer of the legal person; (iv) having been a beneficiary of remuneration paid by the company or by a company which is considered to be in a controlling or group relationship other than the remuneration resulting from the exercise of a director's duties; (v) having lived in a non-marital partnership or having been the spouse, relative or any first degree next of kin up to and including the third degree of collateral affinity of company directors or of natural persons who are direct or indirect holders of qualifying holdings, or (vi) having been a qualified holder or representative of a shareholder of qualifying holding.
+II.5. doe: dire term com provisions of (i) of recommendation III.4 s not inhibit the qualification of a new ctor as independent if, between the nination of his/her functions in any of the nearly's bodies and the new appointment, eriod of 3 years has elapsed (cooling-off od).
+N/A There is no REN director in this situation.
+II.6. law, deci h regard to the powers conferred on it by , the supervisory body shall assess and ide on strategic lines and risk policy prior to Adopted (equivalent explain) Part 1, chapter 7.1.2. s.
+III.38, chapter 7.1.3. s.
+III.50 et seq. as regards the risk policy. uiel r final approval by the management body.
+The members of the supervisory body are also members of the Boar of Directors.
+The Audit Committee, made up of non-executive members, evaluates and pronounce itself on the strategic lines and risk policy, prior to its final approval, including evaluating the execution of the strategic plan by the executive members, within the management body, which it considers to be the competent bod' in these matters, being the supervision in casu carried out by the non-executive directors.
+In fact the Audit Committee, after evaluating the recommendation,